AndyDerevyanko/Scheme-Interpreter/README.md

 python tests/run_norvig.py     # Peter Norvig's lispy suite (81 cases, all pass) python tests/run_r7rs.py       # chibi-scheme R7RS suite — compatibility metric
 ```

-The R7RS suite ([tests/vendor/r7rs-tests.scm](tests/vendor/r7rs-tests.scm))
-exercises all of R7RS-small; it is a progress metric, not a gate — the
-score should only go up as roadmap items land.

 ## Layout

 | Module | Role |